 “Wish I knew your secret.”

 I looked back to my screen and carried on working, an apparently content employee.
-I had even stopped watching the office clock and my face remained fixed in a smile for hours at a time, until a passing comment would remind me to adjust my expression.
+By now I had even stopped watching the office clock and my face remained fixed in a smile for hours at a time, until a passing comment would remind me to adjust my expression.
 Life seemed to endlessly amuse me—for, after all, I was now a happily married man.
 And my humour knew no bounds.
 Only last week the Department conducted their annual staff psychometric testing.
 In answer to every question I ticked the most untrue box and floated out of the room with the satisfaction of a job well done.

 Jessica said, “You’re at it again; you can’t stop smiling.”

 Herbert’s pale and sullen face told me, “You achieved the highest score under ‘emotional detachment’ the Department has ever seen.
 Under some circumstances you could have become a psychopathic killer.”
-Then he added, “That is, if you’re not one already——”
+Then he added, “That is, if you’re not one already—”

-I had never before spoken to Herbert Singer and I was not used to being called a psychopathic killer, so no ready reply came to me.
+I had never before spoken to Herbert Singer and was not used to being called a psychopathic killer, so no ready reply came to me.
 After a pause, I realized my face had remained fixed in a smile since the start of the interview, so, by way of a response, I simply changed my expression.

 He seemed more pleased with my new expression.
 He slowly nodded, as an undertaker nods at a compliant relative, then looked down, opened my file and said, “The management have decided to call in your loan.
 They have given you two full weeks to repay it.”

 Three months previously, my debts, seeming to have acquired a life of their own, had transformed into an obese monster.
 There was never any realistic hope of me constraining the monster, let alone slaying it; once I had welcomed it into my life, it seemed inevitable it would one day consume me.
-And it ate and ate until I seemed empty and my shell trembled with the wind of fear that blew within me.
+And it ate and ate until I seemed empty and my shell trembled with the echo of fear.
 I was about to grasp the lifeline of “bankruptcy” when the Department, apparently valuing my continued employment, granted me a low-interest loan of one whole year’s salary, which I could repay over the following five years, on the condition my employment continued.
 I was given a one week holiday, by way of a honeymoon, then I returned to work, and for three whole months I remained faithful and smiling.
 On some deep level, I knew this was for life.
 I had finally found Miss Right.
 What was there to not be cheerful about?

 I watched Herbert Singer’s pale face as he announced the management’s intentions and, to me, his words seemed to be saying: “We want a divorce.”
 I again had no ready response, so all I could do was watch him in stunned silence.